tocco/tocco-docs/framework/client/releasing.rst

   Before you start, make sure:

-  - You checked out the master branch and your local branch is called "master" too
+  - You checked out the master or a nice-release/* branch.
+A package should not be released on a feature branch.
   - You're logged into the NPM registry with the "tocconpm" user (check with ``npm whoami``).
     See :ref:`npm-authentication` below for details.

 Once the package is ready it can be released / published.
-A package will be released on master only.

 .. code-block:: console